 Western Australian Consumer Protection Awards

-The Consumer Protection Awards 2020 - Nominations now open
+The Consumer Protection Awards 2020

 The Consumer Protection Awards provides an opportunity to reward and recognise the achievements of individuals, non-government organisations, businesses, local governments, journalists and media outlets that have increased awareness of consumer issues, provided support for disadvantaged consumers or contributed to injury prevention for children.
 Potential nominees may have helped consumers with tenancy matters, scam prevention, debt management or understanding contracts.